Deepakkumar586/React.js-Interview-Questions/README.md

       3. Function component bodies
       4. State updater functions
       5. Functions passed to useState, useMemo, or useReducer (any Hook)

+338. ### Why can't browsers read JSX?
+     Browsers cannot directly read JSX because JSX (JavaScript XML) is a syntax extension for JavaScript.
+It is not a standard JavaScript feature that browsers inherently understand.
+JSX is commonly used with
+     React, a JavaScript library for building user interfaces, to describe the structure of UI components.

+     When you write JSX code, it needs to be transformed into regular JavaScript before it can be executed by browsers.
+This transformation process is typically done using a tool like Babel.
+Babel takes JSX and converts it into equivalent JavaScript code that browsers can understand.
+The resulting JavaScript is what gets sent to the browser for execution.

+     Here's a simple example to illustrate the transformation from JSX to JavaScript:

+      ```js
+       const element = <h1>Hello, World!</h1>;
+      );
+      ```
+      Transformed JavaScript code:
+     ```js
+        const element = React.createElement('h1', null, 'Hello, World!');
+      );
+     ```
+     In this example, React.createElement is a function provided by the React library that creates a virtual DOM element.
+The transformed JavaScript code using React.createElement is what browsers can execute.
 **[⬆ Back to Top](#table-of-contents)**

 ## Disclaimer